azerion/bluestack-sdk-ios/appsfire.md

 Preliminary steps:

+1. Add the [MNGAds SDK for appsfire] to your Xcode project

-1. Add the [mngads-server Mopub adapter sources] (from the mopub-adapter folder) to your Xcode project
+2. Add the [mngads-server Mopub adapter sources] (from the mopub-adapter folder) to your Xcode project

-2. Create your app on the Mopub dashboard if that wasn't done already, and create inventory for fullscreen and native ads
+3. Create your app on the Mopub dashboard if that wasn't done already, and create inventory for fullscreen and native ads

-3. On your mopub dashboard, create a new order, set the type to network, and set the following class name for interstitials:
+4. On your mopub dashboard, create a new order, set the type to network, and set the following class name for interstitials:
 MNGSushiInterstitialEvent

 Pick your app and select interstitials

-4. On your mopub dashboard, create a new order, set the type to network, and set the following class name for native ads:
+5. On your mopub dashboard, create a new order, set the type to network, and set the following class name for native ads:
 MNGNativeCustomEvent

 You do not need to set any other custom data on the dashboard.

-5. Initialize the publisher ID's for the MNG Appsfire placements
+6. Initialize the publisher ID's for the MNG Appsfire placements

 ```objc
 #import "MNGNativeCustomEvent.h"